rhodyprog4ds/BrownFall22/assignments/07-classification.md

     - (DT) Is this an interpretable number of levels?
     - (GNB) do the parameters fit the data well?
     - (GNB) do the parameters generate similar synthetic data
-1. Repeat the split, train, and test steps 5 times, save the scores into a dataframe.
+1. Repeat the split, train, and test steps 5 times to use 5 different random splits of the data, save the scores into a dataframe.
 Compute the mean and std of the scores.

     - Is the performance consistent enough you trust it?
 1. Interpret the model and its performance in terms of the application.
 Example questions to consider in your response include